 I was up and out of camp early this morning, yawning as I stumbled up the trail.

 Wearing my earplugs had not dulled the snoring last night.
 Usually, they block out most noise, but this snoring was impressive.
-I had been startled awake by what sounded like an angry animal, and it had taken a good hour for my fight or flight adrenaline to wear off after coming down from battle preparation with my Gerber knife!
+I had been startled awake by what sounded like an angry animal, and it had taken a good hour for my fight-or-flight adrenaline to wear off after coming down from battle preparation with my Gerber knife!

 From then on, the snoring sounded like it escalated and was constant, so at about 3:30 AM, I sighed and sat up.
 I fumbled around for my food bag, which was inside the compactor bag in my backpack under my feet (Yes, I know my food storage methods are controversial, but they have worked for 15,000 miles or so, except in Grizzly country, where food usually goes in a box or up in the air.)

 After forcing down my cereal and NIDO, I was ready to start hiking at first light, so I packed up quietly and started walking, making my way up through Manzanita and Pine.
 I loved hiking along these sandy trails through the forests in the morning.
-The best of both worlds was a thin forest with early morning views out over the valleys below.
+The best of both worlds was a thin forest with early morning views from the valleys below.

 Climbing started immediately, and I took it slow.
 Lack of sleep made me a little sluggish, and I knew it would be a slow start to the morning.
 I lowered my head and set a slow, steady pace as I waited for my legs and body to warm to the rhythm, but that never happened.